 - It takes longer for your hair to air dry

 Generally, low porosity hair is prone to buildup because products sit on the hair, instead of penetrating the hair shaft.
 This means that if you have low porosity vs high porosity hair, you may need to wash your strands more frequently than someone with medium or high porosity hair.
 We recommend washing your hair every one to two weeks.
 Pay attention to your hair and look for signs of buildup like visible residue, flaking, dry or itchy scalp, lack of curl definition and dullness to better learn when it’s time for wash day.

 The biggest challenge low porosity hair faces is the ability to take in moisture.
 Typically, people with low porosity hair think adding more product will give the hair a greater chance at absorbing it, but the key is using the right type of hair care products.
 Adding more styling product will create buildup and make the hair flaky and feel dry.
 The use of lightweight low porosity hair products without a lot of oils will penetrate the hair shaft and help absorb moisture better.

 Since moisture is key to maintaining healthy hair, find out 7 tips on how you can maximize its absorption to get hydrated curls, coils, and kinks.

 #1 Use water-based products

 Water-based products are your hair's best friend.
 Use lightweight formulated products like a milk or spray leave-in conditioner, like PATTERN’s Hydrating Mist.
 Lighter gels can help prevent buildup.
-On wash day, use a clarifying shampoo to deeply cleanse your scalp and remove impurities, buildup, and excess oil.
+On wash day, use a curl cleansing shampoo to deeply cleanse your scalp and remove impurities, buildup, and excess oil.

 #2 Use a lightweight leave-in conditioner

 Moisturizing leave-in conditioner is a staple natural hair care product used to set the hair with moisture & hydration.
 Low porosity hair needs a lightweight leave-in conditioner that contains humectants (substances that help draw in water and moisture) like, honey, aloe vera, and glycerin to give your hair the hydration it needs.
 Cream-based leave-in conditioners are too heavy, less likely to penetrate your hair, and can result in product buildup.